Will CCR stop you from getting a home loan?

 Please call us on 1300 889 743 or complete our free assessment form to speak with one of our expert mortgage brokers.

-What’s considered to be a late repayment?
+What is considered to be a late repayment?

 Under positive credit reporting, payments of any amount that are more than 2 weeks overdue are listed as late on your repayment history information.

-This information will remain on your credit file for 2 years.
+Once the grace period ends and you have not made the payment, this information will remain on your credit file for 2 years.